310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 I have reserved, or more like they secured, a spot on the job for us, so we are not officially the ones in charge of it yet…

-It’s not too late to take back our word and tell them we can’t do it, you know?
+It isn’t too late to take back our word and tell them we can’t do it, you know?
 {% endbubble %}

 {% bubble Tetora %}